prashanth-cgvak/romannumeralskata/README.md

 to.
 You can use this opportunity to learn about one of these tools that you haven't used before if you like.

 Use the namespace `Cdt\RomanNumeralsKata\` in both the src and test folders.

+## Commands

+After cloning the repository, run:

+    composer install

+To run PHPUnit tests, run:

+    bin/phpunit

+To use PHPSpec, use this command to describe a class:

+    bin/phpspec desc Cdt\RomanNumeralsKata\<classname>

+and to test, run:

+    bin/phpspec run

+To run the behat tests, run:

+    bin/behat